alexiom/alexiom.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, University of North Carolina - Chapel Hill, 2024 (expected)
+* Ph.D in Economics, University of North Carolina - Chapel Hill, 2024 (Expected)
 * M.A. in Economics, Duke University, 2019
 * B.S. in Economics, Belmont University, 2016